DisRFM: Polar Riemannian Flow Matching for Structure-Preserving Graph Domain Adaptation: Methodology

-(2) \textit{Radial Weighting}: In the geometric space, embeddings with small radii encode generic, shared features which are typically domain-invariant.
-Conversely, embeddings with large radii capture sample-specific details that are susceptible to domain shift.
-We assign a geometric reliability weight $\alpha_i$ to prioritize the alignment of these stable representations:

-The final objective maximizes the cosine similarity between the direction of confident target samples and their corresponding semantic anchors, weighted by their geometric stability.
-The loss is formulated as:
+where $p(\cdot\mid\mathbf v_T^{(i)}) = \operatorname{Softmax}(\mathbf{W}\mathbf{v}_T^{(i)}+\mathbf b)$ denotes class probability, and $\mathbb{I}(\cdot)$ is the indicator function.
+This mask $M_i$ retains samples with confidence exceeding $\zeta$, filtering out uncertain predictions.
+The confidence score is computed from the full tangent representation but only used to screen pseudo-labels; angular similarity remains scale-normalized.
+Because large-radius target samples often lie farther from the shared support under structural shift, we use radius only as a soft reliability prior for pseudo-label supervision, not as a reason to discard complex graphs.
+Specifically, we set $\alpha_i=\exp(-\tau r_T^{(i)})$, with $\tau=1$ after radial normalization.
+The angular loss is formulated as:

 where $\ell_{ce}$ is the Cross-Entropy loss, $\mathbf{s}_i$ is the vector of cosine similarities, and $\gamma$ is a temperature scaling factor to sharpen the predictions.
-By minimizing $\mathcal{L}_{ANG}$, we enforce semantic consistency in the angular domain while respecting the hierarchical reliability inferred from the radial domain.
+By minimizing $\mathcal{L}_{ang}$, we encourage semantic consistency in the angular domain while allowing the radial magnitude to modulate the reliability of pseudo-label supervision.
+In our formulation, angle acts as the primary carrier of semantic alignment, whereas radius plays an auxiliary reliability-regulation role rather than a hard semantic exclusion role.